Updated Mar 16, 2019: Added Regex Filtering section.

 Click on columns headers to reorder reports

-You can click on the URL, Page Load, PageSpeed, YSlow and/or Last Report columns to sort reports by ascending or descending order.
+You can click on the URL, GTmetrix Score, Performance, Structure, and/or Last Report columns to sort reports in ascending or descending order.

-Use this to find the pages with the slowest Page Load, or worst PageSpeed/YSlow scores, or to sort by name/last report date to find desired reports.
+Use this to find the pages with the worst GTmetrix Grade, or worst Performance/Structure Score, or to sort by name/last report date to find the desired reports.

 Show more reports in the Report Table